Estimating sample-specific regulatory networks: Supplemental Materials and Methods

+Many methods have been developed for inferring biological networks.
+In our manuscript we analyze the application of LIONESS to four specific methods: (1) Pearson correlation, (2) PANDA (Passing Attributes between Networks for Data Assimilation), (3) mutual information, and (4) Context Likelihood of Relatedness (CLR).
+These methods were chosen because they represent a set of network reconstruction methods that use either a linear (Pearson) or nonlinear (mutual information) correlation measure, and methods that extend those measures to try to better capture regulatory interactions.

-: Pearson correlation evaluates the degree of a linear relationship between two variables.
-Regulatory networks can be reconstructed by calculating the Pearson correlation coefficient between expression levels of each TF and each target gene.
+{\it Pearson Correlation}: Pearson correlation evaluates the degree of a linear relationship between two variables.
+Regulatory networks can be reconstructed by calculating the Pearson correlation coefficient between the expression levels of each TF and each target gene.
 These coefficients are measures of whether TFs and target genes are being co-expressed, which may indicate a regulatory event.

-{\it Passing Attributes between Networks for Data Assimilation (PANDA)}: PANDA builds regulatory networks by starting with a prior of possible interactions between TFs and target genes, for example TF motif binding information.
+{\it Passing Attributes between Networks for Data Assimilation (PANDA)}: PANDA~\ref{supref_glass2013} builds regulatory networks by starting with a prior of possible interactions between TFs and target genes, for example TF motif binding information.
 PANDA integrates this regulatory prior with gene expression information and protein-protein interaction data, using a message passing approach to determine information flow between the different data types.
-The message passing algorithm that is used in PANDA is based on the fact that if expression levels of two genes correlate, those genes are more likely to be regulated by similar sets of TFs than two genes that do not show correlation in expression.
-Similarly, TFs that can form complexes are more likely to regulate similar sets of target genes than TFs that cannot bind together.
+The message passing algorithm used in PANDA is based on the assumption that if the expression of two genes correlate, those genes are more likely to be regulated by similar sets of TFs than two genes that do not show correlation in expression.

 {\it Mutual Information (MI)}: MI compares the joint probability distribution of two variables to the products of their corresponding marginal distributions.
 Similar to Pearson correlation, MI is a measure of association between TFs and target genes, which may indicate a regulatory event.
 This method does not assume linearity or continuity of the data used for building the network.